Soothing Seasonal Allergies

-Sneezing, coughing, puffy eyes and an itchy nose are some of the uncomfortable signs that allergy season is under way and your child is affected.
-Hay fever, also called allergic rhinitis, happens when your child’s immune system overreacts to allergens found in the air he or she is breathing.
+Sneezing, coughing, puffy eyes and an itchy nose are some of the uncomfortable signs that allergy season is under way and you or your child is affected.
+Hay fever, also called allergic rhinitis, happens when a person’s immune system overreacts to allergens found in the air he or she is breathing.

-Although it’s impossible to avoid certain trees and plants, and on a windy day pollen can reach your child anyway, Dr. Rubinstein explains that, “Knowing your child’s trigger season can help you prepare in advance so you can minimize allergy symptoms.”
+Although it’s impossible to avoid certain trees and plants, and on a windy day pollen can reach your you or your child anyway, Dr. Rubinstein explains that, “Knowing your trigger season can help you prepare in advance so you can minimize allergy symptoms for you or your child.”

-Dr. Rubinstein offers these simple measures to help reduce the likelihood of your child experiencing an allergy attack:
+Dr. Rubinstein offers these simple measures to help reduce the likelihood of experiencing an allergy attack:

-- Have your child bathe or shower before going to bed and make sure he or she is wearing clean pajamas (not clothes worn outside or around the house).
+- Bathe or shower before going to bed and wear clean pajamas (not clothes worn outside or around the house).

-- Encourage your child to wash his or her hands when coming in from outside to rinse off any pollen.
+- Wash hands when coming in from outside to rinse off any pollen.

 - Wash bed linens every week, and other bedding such as blankets every two to three weeks in hot water to kill dust mites.